ARM-software/MDK-Middleware/Documentation/Doxygen/USB/src/usb_host.md

 #### Create the "USB Host Custom Class PL2303" Project

-In this example, we are using the <a class="el" href="https://www.keil.com/boards2/keil/mcbstm32f400/" target="_blank">MCBSTM32F400</a> board with the STM32F407IGHx device.
+In this example, we are using the [MCBSTM32F400](https://www.keil.arm.com/boards/keil-mcbstm32f400-ver-12-3cd831d/projects/) board with the STM32F407IGHx device.
 Create a new project in MDK (Select Device **STMicroelectronics:STM32F4 Series: STM32F407:STM32F407IG:STM32F407IGHx**).
 In the **Manage Run-Time Environment** window, select the following components:

 - **Board Support:LED (API):LED** (Variant **MCBSTM32F400**)